FayneAldan/PrismBackup/README.md

 This script makes it easy to automatically backup your [Prism Launcher] (or [MultiMC]) data using [Restic].
 You can also run the program by itself to do a manual backup, which will also include vanilla launcher data.

-**This script is untested on Mac and Linux.**\
+**This script is designed for Windows.**\
-You may have to manually specify game directories in `.env`
+MacOS and Linux users will have to manually specify game directories in `.env`

 ## Requirements

 - [Deno]
 - [Restic]

-## Installation
+## Easy Installation

 - Create a [Restic] repository wherever you desire
+- Open Prism Launcher, click Folders at the top, then View Launcher Root Folder
+- Create a `.env` file in this folder, using [.env.example] as a template
+- Go back to Prism Launcher and go to Settings
+- Go to the Custom Commands tab
+- Next to "Post-exit command", type in: `deno run -Ar https://RuiNtD.github.io/PrismBackup/src/backup.ts`

+## Advanced Installation

+- Create a [Restic] repository wherever you desire
+- Open Prism Launcher, click Folders at the top, then View Launcher Root Folder
-- Open a terminal into your Prism Launcher data folder (typically `%AppData%\PrismLauncher`)
+- Open a terminal in this folder
 - ```
   deno compile -Ar https://RuiNtD.github.io/PrismBackup/src/backup.ts deno compile -Ar https://RuiNtD.github.io/PrismBackup/src/doRestic.ts
   ```
   This will create `backup.exe` and `doRestic.exe`
 - Create a `.env` file next to `backup.exe`, using [.env.example] as a template
-- Open Prism Launcher and go to Settings
+- Go back to Prism Launcher and go to Settings
 - Go to the Custom Commands tab
 - Next to "Post-exit command", type in: `backup`

 ## Usage

-If you followed the steps under Installation, when you close an instance, that instance will be backed up.
+When you close an instance, that instance should be automatically backed up.
-You can also manually run `backup.exe` to backup all your Prism Launcher and vanilla launcher data
-and you can use `doRestic.exe` in your terminal to access `restic` with `.env` in environment.

 Because of the nature of Restic, unchanged files between each snapshot will only be stored once,
 saving disk space over the course of several backups.

-Also, the backup program creates and uses an "exclude file" to save space.
-Namely, folders that can be easily redownloaded by Minecraft will be excluded, including `assets` and `libraries`.
-However, do note that **world backups, logs, and screenshots _will not_ be backed up** to save disk space.
-Please see [excludes.ts] for more details.
+If you followed the **Advanced** Installation instructions,
+you can also manually run `backup.exe` to backup all your Prism Launcher and vanilla launcher data
+or use `doRestic.exe` in your terminal to access `restic` with `.env` in environment.

 ## PolyMC?